Tanvirpirjada/Aws_Ec2_Demo/README.md

     sudo apt install openjdk-16-jre-headless
     sudo apt install openjdk-8-jre-headless

-step 7:  after installing mysql u have to do sum changes so go to this files etc/mysql/mysql.conf.d/mysqld.cnf go in last file using command sudo nano filename(mysqld.cnf) and change binding to 0.0.0.0
+step 7:  after installing mysql u have to do some changes so go to this files etc/mysql/mysql.conf.d/mysqld.cnf go in last file using command sudo nano filename(mysqld.cnf) and change binding to 0.0.0.0